SovereignShop/plexus/README.md

 # Plexus

-Plexus defines a simple tool for defining cross sections and extruding them in a piece-wise fashion using egocentric reference frames.
+Plexus is a simple tool for defining cross sections and extruding them in a piece-wise fashion using egocentric reference frames.

 You can specify 3D models by providing a series of extrusions to a set of cross sections, which are then composited using CSG operations.